 - smock (n.)

-English smock was common down to 18c., and was emblematic of womanhood generally, cf. verb smock "to render (a man) effeminate or womanish" (1610s); smock-face "person having a pale, effeminate face" (c.1600).
-Replaced by euphemistic shift (n.2).
+Now replaced by euphemistic shift (n.2); smock was the common word down to 18c., and was emblematic of womanhood generally, as in verb smock "to render (a man) effeminate or womanish" (1610s); smocker "man who consorts with women" (18c.); smock-face "person having a pale, effeminate face" (c.
+1600).
+A smock-race (1707) was an old country pastime, a foot-race for women and girls with a smock as a prize.
 Modern meaning "woman's or child's loose dress or blouse" is from 1907; sense of "loose garment worn by artists over other clothes" is from 1938.